etorreborre/api-discovery/README.md

 ### Run locally

-You can start the whole stack (Swagger UI and Strorage incl.
+You can start the whole stack (Swagger UI and Storage incl.
 PostgreSQL DB) locally by building the respective sub-projects and running:
 ```
 docker-compose up --build
 ```